buda-base/lds-pdi/README.md

 mvn jetty:run -Dldspdi.configpath=/my/configfile/dir/
 ```

-##### In a buda-base environment

-Note that the [buda-base](https://github.com/buda-base/buda-base) environment sets the config path to `/etc/buda/ldspdi/`, so the only thing you need to is to copy your configuration file to `/etc/buda/ldspdi/ldspdi.properties`.
+Note that the [buda-base](https://github.com/buda-base/buda-base) environment sets the config path to `/etc/buda/ldspdi/`, so the only thing you need to do is to copy your configuration file to `/etc/buda/ldspdi/ldspdi.properties`.

 ### Webhooks (optional)